 f.
 If a conflict arises between Sections 301.30 and 301.80, Sections 301.30 controls.

 g.
-A Court, at the request of both parties, may transfer a case to another Court where the defendant has a pending case, as defined by this rule, provided that the receiving Court agrees to accept the transfer.
+A Court, at the request of both parties, may transfer a case to another Court where the defendant has a pending case, as defined by this rule, provided that the receiving Court agrees to accept the transfer.301.90 Notwithstanding the above, the Prosecutor of Hamilton County has the discretion to file the following CM cases in a city court:

 a.
 Begin with a set number of cases which is evenly divisible by the applicable number of Hamilton County Courts.